ilg-deprecated/xpack.github.io-source/pages/xsvd/files/xsvd-json.md

 A register can represent a single value or can be subdivided into individual bit-fields of specific functionality and semantics.
 From a schema perspective, the property `fields` is optional, however, from a specification perspective, `fields` are mandatory when they are described in the device documentation.

+Multiple identical registers can be grouped in arrays.
+The size of the array is specified by the `arraySize` property.

 Multiple similar registers sharing a common name can be defined as repetitions using the `repeatGenerator` property.

-Multiple similar registers can also be grouped in arrays.
-The size of the array is specified by the `arraySize` property.

 The `repeatIncrement` property specifies the offset in bytes between two registers.
 If not specified, the register width is used.